 That said, you're still getting a heart-rate sensor, great modern design, and a very good display that's capable of a high level of brightness.
 If you can pick this one up for a cheaper price than the Versa Lite, it's still a very good option.

 Didn't find a Fitbit sale or price to your liking?
-If you're looking for viable alternatives, we recommend checking out the latest Garmin fitness tracker deals or the best Apple Watch prices and sales, which offer excellent rival devices to the likes of Fitbit.
+If you're looking for viable alternatives, we recommend checking out the latest Garmin fitness tracker deals or the best Apple Watch deals and sales, which offer excellent rival devices to the likes of Fitbit.